DSeanGray/CV/README.md

 ## David Gray

 Hi my name is David.
 I'm a junior full stack developer with 4 years experience in and IT sales and technology recruitment.

 My previous career has taught me to talk about complex or technical projects and ideas in a way that anyone i speak to can follow.

+I am really keen to explore my future career as a developer.
+What draws me to technology and coding is the idea that the possibilities to create something are truly endless.
+I am driven by focussed and creative people with a desire to succeed in whatever it is they are pursuing.

 <!--
 ## Skills